DRuppe13/Mood-Magnet-/README.md

-# Mood-Magnet-
+# MoodMagnet
-Media sentiment made simple
+Media sentiment made simple:  The abilioty to attract and measure sentiment or mood.